The top sides for Seafood Gratin include Garlic Roasted Asparagus, Caramelized Apples, French Baguette, Garlic Bread, and Roasted Carrots.

 If you want to really impress your dinner guests, go for green beans with toasted almonds, garlic, and shallots.

-This side dish will elevate your meal into an extravagant one while using only pantry-friendly ingredients.
+This side dish will improve your meal into an extravagant one while using only pantry-friendly ingredients.

 It proves that you need only about 15 minutes to make a dish your guests will take non-stop about.